Michelle Hunziker: Early life

 Hunziker was born in Sorengo, Lugano, in the Italian-speaking part of Switzerland.
-Her mother Ineke is Dutch and her father Rudolf, who died of a heart attack in 2001, was a German-speaking Swiss.
-He was a painter but worked as a hotel manager.
-In 1983, the family moved to Ostermundigen, a suburb of Bern in the German-speaking part of Switzerland.
-In Ostermundigen Hunziker attended elementary school.
-After moving to Milan with her mother, she became a fashion model and was hired by Riccardo Gay, an agent.
+Her mother Ineke is Dutch, with distant Indonesian ancestry, and her father Rudolf, who died of a heart attack in 2001, was a German-speaking Swiss painter who worked as a hotel manager.
+In 1983, the family moved to Ostermundigen, a suburb of Bern in the German-speaking part of Switzerland, where Hunziker attended elementary school.
+After moving to Milan, Italy, with her mother, she became a fashion model and was hired by Riccardo Gay, an agent.
 At 17 she posed for Armani, Rocco Barocco, La Perla, Colmar, Fuerte Ventura, Lovable and Swish.

 Career

 As she was Eros Ramazzotti's fiancée, Hunziker was discovered by an Italian TV producer.
 In 1996, she presented the Rai Uno-show I cervelloni with Paolo Bonolis.
 In summer, she presented the prime time comedy show Paperissima Sprint (Canale 5) with Gabibbo.
 Because of her popularity, she hosted the afternoon show Colpo di Fulmine (Italia 1) in 1997.
 She attended the professional academy Music Art & Show in Milan with her choreographer Susanna Beltrami.

 In 1998, the Italian film director Vincenzo Verdecchi offered Hunziker her first film role in the TV series La Forza dell'Amore (Canale 5).
 Afterwards she took the leading female role in Fammi stare sotto al letto.
 She was also in the documentary The Protagonist and in another film, Alex l'Ariete, where she acted with ex-skiing star Alberto Tomba.
 Hunziker and Pippo Baudo hosted the Canale 5 show La festa del Disco.
 From 1999 to 2001, she presented the late-night show Nonsolomoda (Canale 5) where she reported about fashion and lifestyle.

 In 1999, TV3, the first Swiss private television station, was founded in Zürich, and Hunziker hosted a show called Cinderella, where a hair and make-up artist, as well as a styling adviser, helped both a celebrity and a viewer have a makeover.
 After the first episode, Hunziker was caught in the crossfire.
 The Swiss newspaper Blick even wrote: "Cinderella, TV3's new lifestyle show is not bad.
 It is catastrophic".
 Later, Hunziker was interviewed by the Swiss-German magazine Schweizer Illustrierte and said that she could not speak German anymore after having lived in Italy for many years.
 After TV3 had changed the concept, the show became more popular.

 After hosting the Swiss show Cinderella, Hunziker was discovered by German TV producers.
 In 1998, she presented the Goldene Kamera awards show with Thomas Gottschalk (a very well-known presenter in Germany).
 A year later, she co-hosted the show Michael Jackson & Friends (ZDF) in Munich.
 After she had been on various talk shows, she presented her first in Germany: Erstes Glück (SWR/Das Erste).
 She co-hosted the show with Thomas Elstner and interviewed celebrities about their first love.
 The show was not very popular though and ultimately axed.